-Engaging our communities and educating the next generation of maths students is hugely important to our School and the University.
+Engaging our communities and educating the next generation of maths students is hugely important to our Department and the University.

 Through various events and activities we hope to encourage more young people to follow an academic path centred on maths.

 As a Department with a notable history of success in maths, we run a series of events and competitions to show school students the fun side of the subject.

 We want to fill young people with enthusiasm for mathematics.
 We wish to illustrate the beauty and satisfaction that can be found in the subject to motivate them to study Mathematics at A level, degree level and beyond.

 We run a range of activities for secondary school pupils, designed to show the fun and stimulating aspects of mathematics.
 Below you can find upcoming events, puzzles to try at home and useful information for teachers.